cyriux/hexagonal-sentimental/README.md

 - There is an **End-to-end test** marked as @ignored until you install postgres; this test is very convenient
 - The **auto-generation of the living diagram** uses the dot-diagram library that I've created.
 This dependency is brutally provided as a 'system' dependency until it's available on a public repository.
 Dot-diagram requires **Graphviz** installed (www.graphviz.org)
 - The sound files are not mine and are only provided as examples; unfortunately I don't remember where they come from.

+*This project had been deleted and re-created after I realized some private keys had been accidentaly committed.*